-- As a group, contractors are beginning to develop sustainability programs.
-Many contractors made mention of sustainability, while Granite Construction and CRH appear to be further along the developmental curve. - There is a focus on optimizing efficiency and transitioning to low-carbon technologies in order to meet GHG reduction targets. - Meeting all air emission limits is a priority. - Companies are looking to use new technologies and materials with improved sustainability attributes. - Safety is a core goal or company value for most contractors.
+- As a group, contractors tend to be in the initial phases of their sustainability journeys, though Granite Construction and CRH were noted exceptions. - There is a focus on optimizing efficiency and transitioning to low-carbon technologies in order to meet GHG reduction targets. - Meeting all air emission limits is a priority. - Companies are looking to use new technologies and materials with improved sustainability attributes. - Safety is a core goal or company value for most contractors.